mwaqas3341-aeo/Project-Manager/README.md

 # ⚡ Project Manager Pro — By Waqas

-A fast, GitHub-hosted project dashboard linked to your Google Sheets database.
+A fast, GitHub-hosted project dashboard, now backed by Supabase (Postgres) instead of Google Sheets.

 ---